Permanent Boron Magnets for Wind Turbines

 They can resist heat much more efficiently than electromagnets.
 And thus require fewer cooling systems for noise pollution control, such as fans or water-cooled coils.

-The use of permanent magnets makes electric motors last up to three times longer.
+The use of permanent magnets generator for wind turbine makes electric motors last up to three times longer.
 It is because they do not have any moving parts that need maintenance like coils that will eventually deteriorate over time.
 Mainly even without movement, there is no need for replacement components.

 They are also able to withstand a lot more electric current and shock than electromagnets, so they can be used in powertrains that generate huge currents like electric ships or high-voltage electric transmission systems with no risk of heat damage.

-Permanent magnets have a much higher energy density than electric coils.
+Permanent wind turbine magnet have a much higher energy density than electric coils.
 They can withstand more electric current.
 So they are used in powertrains that generate huge currents like electric ships or high-voltage electric transmission systems with no risk of heat damage.

 A Norwegian company, Statkraft uses innovative technology, “magnetic bearing“.
-It enables turbines to be positioned much closer together without interference from one another.
+It enables a magnetic wind turbine to be positioned much closer together without interference from one another.
 This leaves more space available for other electric generators like solar panels or hydroelectric dams within cities and townships.
 Here they can produce electricity effectively without interfering with other services such as telecommunications, radio, and TV.

 Permanent magnets are more efficient than electric coils.
 Especially in producing power from wind turbines for several reasons, including: